 There is a range of problems related to accounting in the mining sector and it has taken several rounds of discussion to prioritise among the conflicting proposals that have been made from the Ministry of Finance for this activity.
-The MoF requested guidance for all accounting standards relating to mining which is beyond the scope and budget of AMEP 2 so it was suggested that they prioritise one area of this, that would be of most benefit at this point, which was accounting for provision of funds to meet rehabilitation obligations.AMEP 2 does not have the resources to fix all the accounting problems in the sector, and must concentrate on those that have the greatest potential to add to transparency and confidence.
-Local accountancy firms did not produce responses of a sufficient standard to the invitation to express interest.
-So, KPMG has been identified as the only viable supplier and has started to provide technical assistance to MoF to clarify its requirements and formulate a realistic work plan.
+The MoF requested guidance for all accounting standards relating to mining which is beyond the scope and budget of AMEP 2 so it was suggested that they prioritise one area of this, that would be of most benefit at this point, which was accounting for provision of funds to meet rehabilitation obligations.
+AMEP 2 does not have the resources to fix all the accounting problems in the sector, and must concentrate on those that have the greatest potential to add to transparency and confidence.
+Local accountancy firms did not produce responses of a sufficient standard to the invitation to express interest, so it has not been possible to team a local accountant with international expertise as intended.
+However, KPMG has been identified as the only viable supplier (following inconclusive discussions with the only possible international competitor) and has started to provide technical assistance to MoF to clarify its requirements and formulate a realistic work plan.
+The main concrete step so far is the establishment of a close informal working relationship between KPMG and MoF, but no contract has yet been signed, although this is expected to be completed shortly.
+Negotiations have been ongoing as the original budget submitted to DFAT for approval on this activity had not planned for a large international accounting firm to complete this work, as such the cost to complete this activity has exceeded the expected budget.
+Although not exceeded the total activity budget for all activities as savings have been made with the same consultant being used for MONVAL and Feasibility Studies, halving travel costs.